jpplayer/amstore-view/README.md

 1. Navigate to the *Ambari Store* view and click "Finish installations"

 ## Limitations
-Only VIEWS are supported in this release.
-SERVICES will be supported in a future release.
+Install is supported for VIEWS, with support for downloading but not installing SERVICES.
-Not all operations function well, in particular *updates* are not working properly.
+Not all operations function well, in particular *updates* are not working.

 ## License